ELIXIR-IIB-training/site/pages/training_courses/2025-06-06-Introduction_Nextflow_BITS2025.md

 ### Prerequisites

+Participants are required to bring their own personal laptop.

 For the first day of the course, participants are expected to:
 - Have a good knowledge of how to use a terminal.
 - Have a GitHub account and be able to use Codespaces (see [GitHub Codespaces setup docs](https://training.nextflow.io/latest/envsetup/01_setup/)).
 [PREFERRED OPTION]